 Socks cost a lot more than they used to.
 You’ve heard about the modern, high-tech battlefield.
 Did you know that commando socks are high-tech now, too?
 The simple cotton (for summer) and wool (for winter) socks that I wore when I was an infantryman are no longer enough.
+There are so many different types of socks available to us now, since the way we look at socks is ever-changing, and it’s no longer about comfort, but is about the function.
+From socks like diabetic socks to gifts from companies like My Photo Socks that allow you to Upload Your Photos On Socks and share them with your loved ones.
+Socks have completely changed.
 I can understand why–I have traumatic memories of my feet freezing in the cold months and breaking out in blisters in the hot ones.
 Today’s commando socks wick sweat away from the fighting man’s feet, keeping them dry, warm, and ready to run up whatever mountain they happen to encounter.

 When I enlisted in 1982, I was given three pairs of standard-issue, low-quality gray cotton socks.
 Apparently the army assumed I’d wear each pair for six months consecutively, because I never received any others.
 All the rest I wore during a year and a half of active service and 18 years of reserve duty I had to buy myself.